Memory management in the kernel

 If there is a bug or performance issue you will be noticed quite soon.

-My goal is to produce a few posts on the topic and try to sort out the different parts and describe how they work and the connection between.
+My goal is to produce a few posts on the topic and try to sort out the different parts and describe how they work and the connection in between.
 I will begin from the physical bottom and work myself up to how userspace allocates memory in their little blue world with pink clouds.
 (Everything is so easy on the user side)

 struct page